Genesis 1

 Footnotes

-Adam.
+1. Adam.
 Genesis 5:2 says that adam is the name God gave to humanity when he created them.
 Some translators thus render this as “humankind.”
-However, this leads to confusion, since it is clear that adam is also the name of the man specifically; it is a collective noun because we all come from him.
-We could therefore translate adam simply as “man,” as most Bibles do; however, this comes with two problems: firstly, “man” is not a name, as adam evidently is at times.
-Secondly, this gives us no way to distinguish between adam and the regular word for “man,” ish—the first instance of which only comes later, from the mouth of Adam himself, in comparison to issha, woman, during his poetic outburst in Genesis 2:23.
-Since Adam is a name everyone knows, it seems to me that leaving it untranslated is the best option, as we generally do for names. ↩
+While I have toyed with translating it “humanity,” because that is the sense throughout most of scripture, I believe this would be untrue to the principle that God’s word must shape ours, not vice versa.
+It is clear that adam is here a name, and the name of the man specifically; it becomes a collective noun because we all come from him.
+We therefore should not translate it as “human,” nor as “man,” like most Bibles, for “man” is not a name either, and there is already a word for “man,” ish.
+Since Adam is a name everyone knows, it seems to me that leaving it untranslated is the best option, as we generally do for names, and converting it to a common noun, “adam,” where appropriate, which the reader can infer means “human.”